 In robotic parlor herds (AMS), cows will be scored inside the pen.
 The audit should ideally be scheduled on days where bedding is being added or with other management events that require cows to be locked up or moved from one area to another to facilitate observation of locomotion.

-In some cases, where farms have 1 lactating pen, on tiestalls where cows are released, or on AMS herds, video monitoring can be used to assess locomotion.
+In some cases, where farms have 1 lactating pen, on tiestalls where cows are released, or on AMS herds, video can be collected to assess locomotion.

 How to assess: